-Thatcher was born Margaret Roberts to a lower middle-class family in Grantham, Lincolnshire.
+Thatcher was born Margaret Roberts to a lower-middle-class family in Grantham, Lincolnshire.
 Her parents were both devout Methodists, her father a grocer and her mother a seamstress.
 Roberts was an outstanding student in high school and won scholarships to attend Oxford, where she graduated with a chemistry degree.
-While at Oxford Roberts was also involved in student politics, serving as president of the university’s Conservative Association.
+While at Oxford, Roberts was also involved in student politics, serving as president of the university’s Conservative Association.

-Five years later Thatcher defeated Heath in a ballot to become the leader of the Conservative Party in opposition.
-During the 1970s Thatcher made her name as an erudite, forceful and sometimes antagonistic public speaker, both within parliament and in the public forum.
+Five years later, Thatcher defeated Heath in a ballot to become the leader of the Conservative Party in opposition.
+During the 1970s, Thatcher made her name as an erudite, forceful and sometimes antagonistic public speaker, both within parliament and in the public forum.
 Her favourite targets were the Labour Party, Britain’s powerful unions and the Soviet Union, which she once alleged was “bent on world dominance”.
 Her stern and uncompromising public persona led one Soviet newspaper to nickname her the ‘Iron Lady’.